TGOlson/surfline/README.md

 _A few things to keep in mind_

+* `combined` forecast is useful for a quick overview, but doesn't provide quite the same level of detail as individual forecasts
 * Use `days` to specify how far out you want the forecast.
 Some forecasts are limited to 6 days max.
 * Use `intervalHours` to specify granularity of data (eg. `intervalHours=3` returns 8 forecast items per day)
 * `intervalHours` doesn't seem to do anything with `tide` forecasts, those always default to 1 hour intervals